potassco/clorm/README.rst

-Clingo ORM (CLORM)
+Clingo ORM (ClORM)
 ==================

-CLORM is a Python library that provides an Object Relational Mapping (ORM) interface to the Clingo Answer Set Programming (ASP) solver.
+ClORM is a Python library that provides an Object Relational Mapping (ORM) interface to the Clingo Answer Set Programming (ASP) solver.
 The goal of this library is to make it easier to integrate Clingo within a Python application.
 It is designed to supplement and not replace the existing Clingo API.

 When integrating an ASP program into an application you typically want to model the domain as a statically written ASP program, but then to generate problem instances and process the results dynamically.
-CLORM makes this integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.
+ClORM makes this integration cleaner, both in terms of code readability but also by making it easier to refactor the python code as the ASP program evolves.

-Note: CLORM currently only works with Python 3.x.
+Note: ClORM currently only works with Python 3.x.

 Installation
 ------------

-The easiest way to install CLORM is with Anaconda.
+The easiest way to install ClORM is with Anaconda.
 Assuming you have already installed some variant of Anaconda, first you need to install Clingo:

 .. code-block:: bash

     $ conda install -c potassco clingo

-Then install CLORM:
+Then install ClORM:

 .. code-block:: bash